-For the purposes of point (a) of the first subparagraph, contracting authorities exercise joint control over a legal person where the following cumulative conditions are fulfilled:
+For the purposes of point (a) of the first subparagraph, contracting authorities exercise joint control over a legal person where all of the following conditions are fulfilled:

-- (a) the decision-making bodies of the controlled legal person are composed of representatives of all participating contracting authorities.
-Individual representatives may represent several or all of the participating contracting authorities; - (b) those contracting authorities are able to jointly exert decisive influence over the strategic objectives and significant decisions of the controlled legal person; - (c) the controlled legal person does not pursue any interests which are contrary to those of the controlling contracting authorities. - 4.
-A contract concluded exclusively between two or more contracting authorities shall fall outside the scope of this Directive where the following cumulative conditions are fulfilled: - (a) the contract establishes or implements a cooperation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common; - (b) the implementation of that cooperation is governed solely by considerations relating to the public interest; - (c) the participating contracting authorities perform on the open market less than 20% of the activities concerned by the cooperation. - 6.
-For the determination of the percentage of activities referred to in 11 (1)(b), 11 (3)(b) and 11(4)(c) above, the average total turnover, or an appropriate alternative activity based measure such as costs incurred by the relevant legal person with respect to services, supplies and works for the three years preceding the contract award shall be taken into consideration.
+the decision-making bodies of the controlled legal person are composed of representatives of all participating contracting authorities.
+Individual representatives may represent several or all of the participating contracting authorities;

+- (ii) those contracting authorities are able to jointly exert decisive influence over the strategic objectives and significant decisions of the controlled legal person; and - (iii) the controlled legal person does not pursue any interests which are contrary to those of the controlling contracting authorities. - 4.
+A contract concluded exclusively between two or more contracting authorities shall fall outside the scope of this Directive where all of the following conditions are fulfilled: - (a) the contract establishes or implements a cooperation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common; - (b) the implementation of that cooperation is governed solely by considerations relating to the public interest; and - (c) the participating contracting authorities perform on the open market less than 20% of the activities concerned by the cooperation. - 5.
+For the determination of the percentage of activities referred to in point (b) of the first subparagraph of paragraph 1, point (b) of the first subparagraph of paragraph 3 and point (c) of paragraph 4, the average total turnover, or an appropriate alternative activity-based measure such as costs incurred by the relevant legal person or contracting authority with respect to services, supplies and works for the three years preceding the contract award shall be taken into consideration.

-When, because of the date the relevant legal person was created or commenced activities or because of a reorganisation of its activities, the turnover, or alternative activity based measure such as costs, are either not available for the preceding three years or no longer relevant, it will be sufficient to show that the measurement of activity is credible, particularly by means of business projections.
+Where, because of the date on which the relevant legal person or contracting authority was created or commenced activities or because of a reorganisation of its activities, the turnover, or alternative activity based measure such as costs, are either not available for the preceding three years or no longer relevant, it shall be sufficient to show that the measurement of activity is credible, particularly by means of business projections.